 Pens with nibs, #2 pencils, cloth-covered classics, moleskin notebooks, wing tip shoes, leather bags, oxford shirts, antiquated furniture, muddy coffee, and kind people lure him.
 You can find Kyle on Twitter, Facebook, and Instagram.

-He lives in Hoboken, New Jersey with his wife, Andrea, and their two kids, Elliott and Miles.
+He lives in Hoboken, New Jersey with his wife, Andrea, and their three kids, Elliott, Miles, and Calvin.
 You can find out more about Kyle here.

-Christopher Cimorelli is visiting assistant professor of theology at Caldwell University in Caldwell, NJ, where he is faculty assistant to the Spirituality and Leadership Institute and interim coordinator of the RCIA ministry program.
-He has a forthcoming monograph set for publication in late 2017 entitled John Henry Newman’s Theology of History (Louvain: Peeters Press), and he is also a contributing co-editor to a forthcoming publication on Edward Schillebeeckx and public theology (Bloomsbury Press).
+Christopher Cimorelli is assistant professor of theology at Caldwell University in Caldwell, NJ, where he is faculty assistant to the Spirituality and Leadership Institute and part of the RCIA-ministry program.
+He received his PhD from the Catholic University of Leuven in Belgium, researching the life and through of John Henry Newman and the role of historical studies in the development of Christian traditions.
+He has published articles in several journals, as well as academic monograph entitled John Henry Newman’s Theology of History (Louvain: Peeters Press).
+He is also a contributing co-editor to a recently published volume on Edward Schillebeeckx and public theology, Salvation in the World (London: Bloomsbury Press).